March 20, 2026

 2.2Quadratic Equations

-Next, let’s try a slightly more complex problem:
+Next is a slightly more complex problem below.

 Problem